 The Westwood Public Schools respects and follows all laws to insure confidentiality of student records.
 Only staff employed or under contract to the District have access to records as needed to perform their duties.
 The Westwood Public Schools also releases a student's complete student record to authorized school personnel of a school to which a student seeks or intends to transfer without further notice to or receipt of consent form the eligible student or parent.
-All other release of student records generally requires consent of parent.
+Any other release of student records generally requires the consent of a parent.